scrook/neuroml-db/Documentation/Getting Started.md

 #(Re)Starting Websites

 On **Dendrite**:
  - Generally Renate will restart the websites on Dendrite.
-However, the contents of the restartruby file on Spike can be examined to get the commands to restart the webrick and fuseki servers.
-Apache server can be restarted by restarting the apache2 service.
+Apache server can be restarted by restarting the apache2 service with: `sudo service apache2 restart` after logging into the server.

 On **Spike**:
  - In /home/neuromine there is a script restartruby.
-Running the script with ./restartruby should restart the ruby sites & and the Fuseki server.
+Running the script with ./restartruby should restart the Ruby Webrick sites & and the Fuseki server.

 #Feature/Bug Tracking
 Use this [repo's Issues tab](https://github.com/scrook/neuroml-db/issues) to keep track of outstanding issues and bug fixes.
 Use it as a ToDo list, and create issues whenever you see something that should be fixed.
 Close issues when they have been implemented in production.